trinly01/iona-cat/README.md

 # Demo: [https://iona-cat.vercel.app/](https://iona-cat.vercel.app/)

 Creative Touches:

-1. Used tailwind css instead of bootstrap to enhance the UI
+1. Utilized Tailwind CSS instead of Bootstrap to elevate the User Interface. 🎨
-2. Pinia State Management
+2. Employed Pinia State Management for seamless data handling. 🔄
-3. some Typing using Typescript
+3. Implemented TypeScript for stronger typing and code clarity. ✍️
-4. Composition API
+4. Leveraged the Composition API to structure the code effectively. 🧰
-5. Nuxt for server side rending intended for SEO purposes.
+5. Employed Nuxt for server-side rendering, aiming to optimize the application for SEO purposes. 🌐

 Libraries to use